 What I dislike about Chinese Class 101

 While I don’t know the exact percentage of English vs Chinese used in the lessons, I wouldn’t be surprised if more than 50% of the audio is in English.
-This may be okay for Beginners, but for higher levels this is just very disappointing.
-You can however listen to and download just the dialog and then use the lesson notes to study on your own.
+This may be okay for beginners, but for higher levels this is just very disappointing.
+You can, however, listen to and download just the dialogue and then use the lesson notes to study on your own.

-Who should consider using Chinese Class 101?
+Who should consider using ChineseClass101?

-As I mentioned before, Chinese Class 101 is pretty good for beginner level students.
+As I mentioned before, ChineseClass101 is pretty good for beginner-level students.
 However, once you move beyond that level, the amount of material available drops pretty quickly.
-Also, with how much English is used in the lessons, there really are many other resources more suitable for higher-level students.
+Also, the amount of English used in the lessons makes many other resources more suitable for higher-level students.

 If you’re new to learning Chinese and are looking for somewhere to get started, ChineseClass101 is a solid option, though I still prefer ChinesePod.
 If you’ve moved past the beginner level, there are many better ways to spend your money.